 Sierrita conducted water balance calculations to estimate the amount of mitigation water that could be managed in multiple operating scenarios including up to a 100% curtailment.
 The water balance indicates that approximately 7,750 gpm of mitigation water could be managed in curtailment scenarios at Sierrita.
-In any curtailment scenario, mitigation water would be used either in the mill circuits and ultimately transported to the Sierrita Tailing Impoundment as tailing slurry, used in the SX/EW process, used for dust control on roads and tailings, managed by evaporating excess water on the tailing impoundment with enhanced evaporation methods, and/or managed by evaporating or storing excess water in the Sierrita Pit.
-In curtailment scenarios, water reporting to the reclaim pond on the tailing impoundment would evaporate or infiltrate under ambient conditions.
-Examples of enhanced evaporation methods that may be used are sprinklers, mechanical evaporators and water atomizers.
-The enhanced evaporation would occur on the west end of the tailing impoundment and/or in the leach stockpiles and Sierrita Pit.
+In any curtailment scenario, mitigation water would be used either in the mill circuits and ultimately transported to the Sierrita Tailing Impoundment as tailing slurry, used in the SX/EW process, used for dust control on roads and tailings, managed by evaporating excess water on the tailing impoundment with an enhanced evaporation system, and/or managed by evaporating or storing excess water in the Twin Buttes or Sierrita pits.